learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 18.9.
-How to Copy Text to Clipboard?
+## Q. How to Copy Text to Clipboard?

 ```html
 <!-- The text field -->